shapeblue/hackerbook/README.md

 # CloudStack HackerBook

-Hackerbook is a rapid learning framework for new CloudStack developers.
+Hackerbook is a rapid learning framework for training new CloudStack developers in about 6-8 weeks.

 ## Contents